ElyahuAnavi/TrempBoss-server/README.md

 ### Best Practices
 - **Security Audits and Updates:** Regular security audits, dependency updates, and adherence to security best practices ensure that the app remains protected against emerging threats.

-## 🤝 Contributing
-Encourage contributions and provide guidelines for how to get involved with the project.

-## 📜 License
-Specify the project's license, outlining usage rights and limitations.

 ---